Swimm-Demo/kyndryl-cics-genapp/.swm/customer-transactions-menu-lgtestc1.jjzhyi1x.sw.md

 ---
-title: Handling Customer Operations (LGTESTC1)
+title: Customer Transactions Menu (LGTESTC1)
 ---
 The <SwmToken path="base/src/lgtestc1.cbl" pos="11:6:6" line-data="       PROGRAM-ID.
 LGTESTC1.">`LGTESTC1`</SwmToken> program handles customer operations such as adding, inquiring, and updating customer information.
 It processes user input to determine the appropriate action and interacts with other programs like <SwmToken path="base/src/lgtestc1.cbl" pos="128:10:10" line-data="                 EXEC CICS LINK PROGRAM(&#39;LGACUS01&#39;)">`LGACUS01`</SwmToken> and <SwmToken path="base/src/lgtestc1.cbl" pos="89:10:10" line-data="                 EXEC CICS LINK PROGRAM(&#39;LGICUS01&#39;)">`LGICUS01`</SwmToken> to perform these operations.
 The program also manages error handling and finalizes the process by writing customer data to the temporary storage queue.